 How do you clean a Solid ND filter?

-I have only ever used a blower and dry cloth.
+I have only ever used a blower and a dry cloth.
 My cloths are just the basic cloths that you buy in the supermarket for glasses.
 These micro-fibre cloths are designed for your reading glasses, but they work perfectly for cleaning your lens glass and filter.
 It is important to start with the blower to remove any surface dirt before rubbing the glass with a cloth.
-I could never get on with compressed air, but if you are passenger in a car, you can hold your filter out the can window for a good blower.
-More adventurous photographers could get their filters out on the back of a motorbike.
+I could never get on with compressed air, but if you are a passenger in a car, you can hold your filter out the can window for a good blower.
+More adventurous photographers could get their filters out on the back of a motorcycle.

 - Use a blower (or compressed air) before using the cloth